 Most sources agree that Drewry and Mary arrived in about 1800, shortly after the threat of Shawnee attacks had subsided in the region.
 However, the couple was no stranger to the conflicts of the Border Wars, as those times of hostility were known.

-In the 1770s, Drewry's uncle Thomas Farley had built a fort on the New River at the foot of Shockley's Hill, though the fort, known as Farley's Fort, had been abandoned after Shawnee raiders burned it.
+In the 1770s, Drewry's uncle, Thomas Farley, had built a fort on the New River at the foot of Shockley's Hill.
+However, the fort, known as Farley's Fort, was abandoned after Shawnee raiders burned it.

 Not coincidentally, the Farley homestead was built along the old native trail that crossed the New River at the bottom of Shockley Hill at a fording known as the Warford.
 The trail followed Indian Creek east from that crossing and west, mounting what's long been known as Indian Ridge.
-It is possible that frontier heroine Mary Draper Ingles had been led along this trail after her capture by the Shawnee in 1755.
+Frontier heroine Mary Draper Ingles may have been led along this trail after her capture by the Shawnee in 1755.

-Some sources believe that Farley had named nearby Pipestem Creek for reeds in the marshes near its source that were commonly used by indigenous tribes to fashion stems for tobacco pipes.
+Some sources believe that Farley named nearby Pipestem Creek for the reeds in the marshes near its source, which were commonly used by indigenous tribes to fashion stems for tobacco pipes.

 Farley's sons were Drewry, Jr., Gideon, Frances, Squire, and Henley.
 His daughters were Nancy, Rachel, and Cleo.

-For many years the old Farley cabin stood in the field about 300 feet south of the present Farley monument, and around it was a farmstead and village with a post office that came to be known as "Farley" or "Old Farley."
+For many years, the old Farley cabin stood in the field, about 300 feet south of the present Farley monument.
+Around it was a farmstead and village, including a post office that came to be known as "Farley" or "Old Farley."

 Old Farley lingered as a locally known point of interest well into the 1960s when the establishment of Bluestone Lake on the New River cut off local travel routes.
 The place may best be known as the location of the Bull Falls Campground, which includes 15 lakefront campsites on the New River just below the old town.